 Reading: There will be assigned reading to be completed before each class.
 Material that we cover in class will build on the reading, so it is important to do the reading before class.

 Grading:

-Exam 1: 25% Exam 2: 25% Final Exam: 25% Homework: 25%
+Exam 1: 100 points Exam 2: 100 points Final Exam: 100 points Homework: 100 points